djshiesty/Python-Story-Mode-Escape-room/README.md

 # Python-Story-Mode-Escape-room

 ## Project Description
-You wake up in a mysterious white room with a dead person and a malnourished companion.
+You wake up in a mysterious white room with a dead person and a malnourished companion (unimportant to the story plot).
 You have **10 minutes** to figure out what to do before time runs out.
 This is a **text-based escape room game in Python**, where you explore objects, solve puzzles, and make decisions that affect your fate.
 You’ll interact with **safes, notes, and a computer** that requires passing a quiz.
 Depending on your choices, you might find a **labyrinth, portals, or a village** with secrets about the world 🌎.
+These secrets are to be uncovered in the remainder of the story, so play the game and stay tuned.

 ---